ywu666/Collaborative-data-labelling/README.md

 Lanuages:

-front end - HTML CSS Javascript, ionic, material ui
+- front end - HTML CSS Javascript, ionic, material ui

-back end - optional (maybe python)
+- back end - python

-database - MongoDB: please note that there must be a database named "users" with a collection named "users" existing within the database before running the project
+- database - MongoDB: please note that there must be a database named "users" with a collection named "users" existing within the database before running the project

 ### Desired Features